catherineluse/rancher-docusaurus/docs/pipelines/config.md

 `CICD_EXECUTION_SEQUENCE` | Build number of the pipeline.
 `CICD_EXECUTION_ID`       | Combination of `{CICD_PIPELINE_ID}-{CICD_EXECUTION_SEQUENCE}`.
 `CICD_REGISTRY`           | Address for the Docker registry for the previous publish image step, available in the Kubernetes manifest file of a `Deploy YAML` step.
 `CICD_IMAGE`              | Name of the image built from the previous publish image step, available in the Kubernetes manifest file of a `Deploy YAML` step.
-It does not contain the image tag.<br/><br/> [Example](https://github.com/rancher/pipeline-example-go/blob/master/deployment.yaml)
+It does not contain the image tag.
+[Example](https://github.com/rancher/pipeline-example-go/blob/master/deployment.yaml)

 # Global Pipeline Execution Settings